selimnairb/EcohydroLib/README.txt

 3. GetHYDRO1kDEMForBoundingbox.py
 4. GetNLDASLandcoverForBoundingbox.py (not yet implemented)
 5. GetNLDASSoilsDataForBoundingbox.py (not yet implemented)
+6. GetGHCNDailyClimateData.py (will only download data for the nearest met. station)

 A workflow using custom local data sources will consist of  running the follow scripts